zowe/docs-site/docs/extend/install-configure-zos-extensions.md

 * `zowe-upgrade-component.sh` (optional)
 * `zowe-configure-component.sh`.

 **Note:** The `zowe-upgrade-component.sh` script is currently an alpha release feature.
 As such, this script could present compatibility issues between the upgraded components and other Zowe components.
-Use this functionality on your own risk.

 ## Install with `zowe-install-component.sh` (Technical Preview)